Resources Like This:

 In addition, Scarlett et al. (1999) identified 71 reasons given for pet relinquishment.
 "Unwanted gift" was listed as a reason for only 0.3% of dogs and 0.4% of cats entering the shelters surveyed, compared with "No time for pet" as a reason 10% of dogs were relinquished and "allergies in family" as a reason 18% of cats were relinquished.
 Finally, Patronek et al. examined risk factors for dog relinquishment at one shelter and concluded that dogs that were received as a gift were at significantly decreased risk of being relinquished, compared to dogs who were purchased or adopted.

 These are exciting findings that may help open new adoption options for shelters, allowing more animals to be placed in loving homes.
-The ASPCA recommends the giving of pets as gifts only to people who have expressed a sustained interest in owning one, and who have the ability to care for it responsibly.
+The ASPCA recommends the giving of pets as gifts only to people who have expressed a sustained interest in owning one, and who have the ability to care for the pet responsibly.

 "We are hopeful that this additive research will open more doors for more dogs and cats in the sheltering system to go home," says Dr. Emily Weiss, Vice President, ASPCA Research & Development.